KzFactorios/FavoriteTeleport/notes/250518/design_specs.md

   - Cancel/Confirm buttons; confirm validates and saves.
   - Only one maptag per position.
   - If editing another player's tag, only allow favoriting, not editing.
-- **Storage & Data Layer:**
+- **Cache & Data Layer:**
-  - Modularized storage for player favorites, chart tags, and events.
+  - Modularized cache for player favorites, chart tags, and events.
   - Robust migration and schema management.
   - Per-player and per-surface data isolation.
 - **Hotkeys & Events:**